 For regular usage, 3 kinds of user actions are required:

-(unless you don't need them any more).
-If you happen to use Thunderbird,
+don't need them any more).
+If you happen to use Thunderbird, messages

-messages will be copied instead of moved if you press the Ctrl key while
+will be copied instead of moved if you press the Ctrl key while dragging

 I enabled the filter for the first time on 2006-08-17.
 For initial training I used a tiny, tiny "training set" of 4 ham and 5 spam mails (the 5th of which was already reported as "Training not necessary").
 Actually, these were meant less for serious training that for testing that my filter setup actually worked.